 - Get active on social media

 With many of us spending the day working from home and the evening also indoors away from friends and family, some of the biggest social media platforms have, unsurprisingly, reported a huge spike in usage.
-In Italy, one of the first countries heavily hit by COVID-19, Facebook has seen time spent on its apps increase by 70%, and Instagram and Facebook Live views have doubled.
+In Italy during the first spike of COVID-19, Facebook saw time spent on its apps increase by 70%, and Instagram and Facebook Live views also doubled.

-Despite being a few weeks behind Italy, the UK has also seen a similar surge in the use of social media platforms for communication and entertainment.
-As a whole, there has been an 82% increase in social media usage since lockdown began, with people spending an average of 4 hours on the apps (compared with 1.5 hours previously).
+Despite being a few weeks behind Italy, the UK also saw a similar surge in the use of social media platforms for communication and entertainment.
+As a whole, there was an 82% increase in social media usage, with people spending an average of 4 hours on the apps (compared with 1.5 hours previously).

 As people flock to social media like never before, it has become an even greater tool to promote your brand and increasingly leverage your online presence.
-And if you are operating ‘as normal’, getting active on social media is an effective way to show to your customers that your virtual doors are open.
+Regardless of whether you are able to continue trading or not, getting active on social media is an effective way to keep your brand visible.

 Getting active on social media can involve a number of things: